Anger, tantrums and other big emotions

 Social challenges

-- If your child is the only deaf child they know (or if others assume they’re hearing, not deaf), your family might like to explore local groups or online events.
+- If your child doesn't know any other deaf children (or if others assume they’re hearing), they may benefit from making connections with the deaf community.
+Your family might like to explore local groups or online events.

 - Tools that help hearing peers understand deafness – like these early years videos or deaf awareness posters – can be helpful, too.